History of Spain: Spain under the Bourbons, 1715–1808

-Charles II died in 1700, and having no direct heir, was succeeded by his great-nephew Philippe d'Anjou, a French prince.
+Charles II died in 1700, and having no direct heir, was succeeded by his great-nephew Philip, Duke of Anjou, a French prince.
 The War of the Spanish Succession (1700–1714) pitted proponents of the Bourbon succession against those for the Hapsburg.
 Concern among other European powers that Spain and France united under a single Bourbon monarch would upset the balance of power, the war pitted powerful France and fairly strong Spain against the Grand Alliance of England, Portugal, Savoy, the Netherlands and Austria.
-After an extended conflict, especially in Spain, the treaty of Utrecht recognized Philip, Duke of Anjou, Louis XIV's grandson, as King of Spain (as Philip V), thus confirming the succession stipulated in the will of the Charles II of Spain.
-However, Philip was compelled to renounce for himself and his descendants any right to the French throne, despite some doubts as to the lawfulness of such an act.
+After an extended conflict, especially in Spain, the treaty of Utrecht recognized Philip as King of Spain (as Philip V).
+However, Philip was compelled to renounce any right to the French throne, despite some doubts as to the lawfulness of such an act.
 Spain's Italian territories were apportioned.

-Philip V signed the Decreto de Nueva Planta in 1715.
-This new law revoked most of the historical rights and privileges of the different kingdoms that formed the Spanish Crown, especially the Crown of Aragon, unifying them under the laws of Castile, where the Castilian Cortes Generales had been more receptive to the royal wish.
+Philip signed the Decreto de Nueva Planta in 1715, which revoked most of the historical rights and privileges of the different kingdoms that formed the Spanish Crown, especially the Crown of Aragon, unifying them under the laws of Castile, where the Castilian Cortes Generales had been more receptive to the royal wish.
 Spain became culturally and politically a follower of absolutist France.
-Lynch says Philip V advanced the government only marginally over that of his predecessors and was more of a liability than the incapacitated Charles II; when a conflict came up between the interests of Spain and France, he usually favored France.
+Lynch says Philip V advanced the government only marginally and was more of a liability than the incapacitated Charles II; when a conflict came up between the interests of Spain and France, he usually favored France.

 Philip made reforms in government, and strengthened the central authorities relative to the provinces.
 Merit became more important, although most senior positions still went to the landed aristocracy.
 Below the elite level, inefficiency and corruption was as widespread as ever.

 The reforms started by Philip V culminated in much more important reforms of Charles III.
-The historian Jonathan Israel, however, argues that King Charles III cared little for the Enlightenment and his ministers paid little attention to the Enlightenment ideas influential elsewhere on the Continent.
-Israel says, "Only a few ministers and officials were seriously committed to enlightened aims.
-Most were first and foremost absolutists and their objective was always to reinforce monarchy, empire, aristocracy ...and ecclesiastical control and authority over education."
+The historian Jonathan Israel, however, argues that King Charles III cared little for the Enlightenment and his ministers paid little attention to the Enlightenment ideas influential elsewhere on the Continent: "Most were first and foremost absolutists and their objective was always to reinforce monarchy, empire, aristocracy ... and ecclesiastical control and authority over education."